Getting Around Campus

 Need More Info?

-For additional details on micromobility rules or campus vehicle regulations, please read the notification to campus regarding the Interim Micromobility Device Policy (10-13-25):
+For additional details on micromobility rules or campus vehicle regulations, please read the notification to campus regarding the Revised Micromobility Device Policy (03-03-26):

 To: All campus

-We ask all members of the UC Merced community to carefully review the full Interim Micromobility Devices Policy and observe its requirements.
+All members of the UC Merced community are encouraged to review the full Micromobility Devices Policy and incorporate its expectations into daily practice.
 Questions may be directed to Campus Risk Manager Cindi Zimmerman at czimmerman3@ucmerced.edu or 209-386-3079.